tarman3/Detessellate/Macros/MeshPlacement/README.md

 ---

 ## 🛠 Usage
-1. Select one or more mesh objects from the Model Tree.
+1. Select one or more mesh or solid objects from the Model Tree.
-2. Run the macro via `Macro > Macros... > MeshPlacement.py > Execute`
+2. Run the macro via MeshPlacement button or Detessellate > MeshPlacement.
-3. Use the dock widget buttons to center or align them.
+3. Use the dock widget buttons to center or align them to the origin via bounding box centers or bounds.
 4. Each action is undoable via **Edit → Undo**.

 ---